almostengr/almostengrwebsite/README.md

 ## Automated Tests

 This project does contain automated tests.
-Long term goal is to have those test used in the CI/CD (Continous Integration/Continuous Development) process to be leveraged by GitHub Actions.
+Long term goal is to have those test used in the CI/CD (Continuous Integration/Continuous Development) process to be leveraged by GitHub Actions.
 I have created a video series on how I built this automation, which will be released at a later time.